Loose Threads and In-betweens

 “So….’Sup?”

 “Nothing really.
-Seth says he might actually let us in the band meet Jazz if she’s cool with it,” Kohao replied as nonchalantly as he could manage, rolling a careless shoulder and settling back into the sofa.
+Seth says he might actually let us in the band meet Jazz if she’s cool with it,” Kato replied as nonchalantly as he could manage, rolling a careless shoulder and settling back into the sofa.

 “Oh, neat,” Nick said.
 “She’s dope.
 Helped me out a lot.”